-I have given conferences about girls and mathematics in Thuir and Canohes (Pyrénées Orientales) in 2012 and other places (Ambérieu, Annecy etc.) since then.
+I have given numerous conferences about girls and mathematics and have written an article for mathematics teachers on this subject [15].
 As already mentioned, since 2003 I meet, at least 3 times a year, high-school pupils to promote scientific careers, especially for girls.
-I was part of the panel discussing with the audience after the movie "Les figures de l'ombre - Hidden figures" at Comoedia cinema in Lyon in 2018.

-Since 2015, with J. Germoni and N. Portier, we are organizing every academic year a day for 90 11th-grade girls: "Filles et maths / Filles et info : une équation lumineuse".
+Since 2015, with J. Germoni and N. Portier, we are organizing every academic year a day for 90 11th-grade girls: "Filles et maths / Filles et info: une équation lumineuse".
 Since 2016, with N. Portier, N. Aubrun, A. Benoît, P. Boito, E. Kirshanova, we organize the "Repas des informaticiennes", a monthly lunch (8-10 per year) for female students of ENS de Lyon in computer science at every level from L3 to post-doc, administrative staff, associate professors, professors, researchers, with 12 to 25 persons each time, for informal discussions and exchanges, mentoring, mutually encouraging each other and sharing experiences.